wawandco/facto/README.md

 }
 ```

 It's important that before your tests you call factories.Load() to load your factories before the test.
 Some testing libraries provide a way to do this on a single place.
+As an alternative you can use the [CLI to generate](#the-cli) these files.

 ### Your first Factory